 Try World Cuisine at Acklam Village Market

 Located just by Ladbroke Grove station, Acklam Village Market is a wonderful world food marketing located right in Notting Hill.
-As if there weren’t enough eating options in Notting Hill already, Acklam gives you an opportunity to try different foods from around the world.
+As if there weren’t enough eating options around already, Acklam gives you an opportunity to try different foods from around the world.

 It’s a great, budget spot to eat and perfect for grabbing a quick bite while walking around Notting Hill and Portobello Market.
 Here you’ll find food from all over the world including Spanish, Jamaican, Indian, Venezuelan, Chinese, and more.